Amnesia (Chumbawamba song): Commercial

 The song was a successful follow-up to "Tubthumping", reaching the top 10 in the United Kingdom and Canada.
 In Canada, "Amnesia" debuted on the RPM Top Singles chart on the issue dated 2 February 1998.
 It reached its number-seven peak on the chart dated 27 April.
 The song spent a total of 27 weeks in the Canadian Top 100.
 In the UK, the song was similarly successful, debuting and peaking at number 10 on the UK Singles Chart dated 31 January 1998.

 In the United states, the song was somewhat successful, although it was far less so than "Tubthumping".
 Though the song failed to enter the Billboard Hot 100, it reached number one on the Bubbling Under Hot 100 Singles chart (the equivalent of number 101 on the Hot 100), spending two weeks overall on the chart.
 It also peaked at number 19 on the Mainstream Top 40 and number 38 on the Adult Top 40.
 The song was released to modern rock radio stations, on which "Tubthumping" had received much play; however, "Amnesia" was unsuccessful on that format.

 Music video

-A music video for the song, featuring the members of the group performing in a theatre, with the audience dancing.
-As the video progresses, the audience members leave until a janitor is the only one still watching.
+A music video was filmed for the song, with the band performing in a theatre for a packed audience and surrounded by dancers.
+As the performance progresses, intercut with shots of decaying/spoiling food, the spectators and band members begin to leave and a crew dismantles portions of the backdrop while others fall apart on their own.
+By the end of the song, only a janitor is present to watch vocalist Alice Nutter sing the final line on a darkened stage.
 The video was put into rotation on MTV Europe and MuchMusic.